 Well done!
 Do you want to dance now?
 Dance.

-Game program "We and our teeth".
+Game program “We and our teeth.”

 Goals:

-Teach children the basic rules of dental care.
+Teach children basic dental care rules.

 Equipment: illustrations, toothbrushes, toothpaste, tooth structure, children's drawings, computer.